 He was also a fine golfer, winning a number of medals in competition at St Andrews and he was a semi-finalist in the 1907 Amateur Championship at the Old Course, when John Ball claimed the sixth of his eight titles that year.

 Campbell served in the infantry during the Great War and was wounded in action.
 He also enlisted during World War II with the Royal Rifle Corps, despite the fact that he was in his fifties by that time.

 Guy started working alongside S.V.
 Hotchkin and C.K.
-Hutchison in the late 1920s.
-Hotchkin had returned from some remodelling assignments in South Africa, forming a new company called Ferigna to deal with a variety of golf course issues, including design, construction and maintenance.
+Hutchison in the mid 1920s when the "Three Majors" formed a new company called Links and Courses to deal with a variety of golf course issues, including design, construction and maintenance.

 Campbell, a family friend, was called in to help with the business, even though his experience outside golf journalism at The Times extended only as far as assisting Hutchison with a putting course at Hurlingham polo ground and rebuilding the coastal course at Wimereux, near Boulogne, in France.

 He was a founding member of the International Society of Golf Architects, along with architects such as John Abercromby, C.H.
 Alison, Harry Colt, Herbert Fowler, Alister MacKenzie, Philip Mackenzie Ross and Tom Simpson.
 Formed in 1929, the society operated from secretary Tom Simpson’s office at his home in England.

 Until the company dissolved in 1931, Links and Courses designed and built several layouts in the south of England, including Ashridge, Warsash, Shoreham, Leeds Castle, and West Sussex.
 Warash and Shoreham no longer exist but Ashridge remains a well-regarded hilly track laid out across a mix of parkland and woodland terrain.